goadesign/goa.design/content/implement/implementing.md

 ## Putting It All Together

-Requests that are recevied by the underlying HTTP or gRPC server are decoded by the transport layer and passed to the endpoint layer.
+Requests that are received by the underlying HTTP or gRPC server are decoded by the transport layer and passed to the endpoint layer.
 The endpoint layer then calls the service layer to execute the business logic.
 The service layer then returns the response to the endpoint layer which is then encoded by the